 5 Ways to Deal with a Company Reorganization

 Keep employees informed about the changes taking place when appropriate.
 Inform your workforce why the shifts are happening and what employees can expect moving forward.

 Transparency is especially important during layoffs and reductions-in-force.
 One study found organizations usually had better financial results after a layoff when the staff believed the event was well-handled and done for a strategic reason.

 Encourage employees to give feedback and share their feelings about the company reorganization—even when the responses may be negative.
 Ask open-ended questions in group meetings and one-on-ones to stimulate discussion.
 Also, cultivate authentic communication, thanking employees publicly who give honest answers.
-Facebook COO Sheryl Sandberg is an advocate of this practice, stating in Lean In: “It encourages [team members] to continue while sending a powerful signal to others.”

 An open-source approach using more inclusive strategies like open communication can lead to more informed decision-making on how to deal with a company reorganization.